Statistical Predictions of the Accreted Stellar Halos around Milky Way-Like Galaxies: Inferring Galaxy Assembly Histories

 \subsection{Training the Algorithms}

-Throughout the analysis, we use an 80\% / 20\% split for the training and validation sets, respectively.
+Throughout the analysis, we use an 80\% / 20\% split for the training and validation sets of the RFRa, respectively.
 Each inference test is performed using data from one of our three merger tree samples ($S_0, S_{15}, S_{30}$).
 Recall that each merger tree sample has 10,000 unique galaxy realizations.
-Therefore, we train each algorithm on 8,000 trees selected at random during initialization and measure $R^2$ with respect to the remaining 2,000 trees.
+Therefore, we train each algorithm on 8,000 trees selected at random during initialization and measure $R^2$ (see Appendix \ref{App:RFR} for details) with respect to the remaining 2,000 trees.
 In this way, the algorithms are never evaluated on data that were used for training.

 As mentioned previously, the algorithms are designed to learn the mapping between a set of input features and a single target variable.
 This means that for every merger tree sample, we train three RFRs, one for each of the target variables.
 We adopt the following shorthand: an RFR trained on the $S_{15}$ sample to recover the $\Nnine$ target variable is denoted $f_{15}^{\Nnine}$.
 Similarly, an RFR trained on the $S_{0}$ sample to recover the $\zfive$ target variable would be denoted $f_{0}^{\zfive}$, etc. Using only the fiducial input features [$\Mcen, \Mash$ and $\Msat$], we train a total of $3 \times 3 = 9$ algorithms.
 We show the results of our RFR-based inference tests in Figures \ref{fig:RF_z50}, \ref{fig:RF_N90}, \ref{fig:RF_MMP} for the $\zfive$, $\Nnine$, and $\MMPdm$ target variables, respectively.
 The top rows of these figures show the relative feature importance, and the bottom rows show the True vs. Predicted scatter plots.